SaaS Valuation Multiples Explained | With Examples

 I personally think there is huge potential in the world of small SaaS acquisitions.
 Many of these companies are poorly monetized and/or poorly managed.
 When I look at many of these projects, I see great ideas with poorly executed SaaS marketing strategies.
 They often become distressed because the founding team (generally one or two people) are programmers and not entrepreneurs.

 Their failure isn’t often due to a bad idea.
 It often boils down to the founders not having the business skill-sets that is required to grow a SaaS company.
+Just look through our SaaS maketplace where you can invest in SaaS projects.
+You’ll find many projects that fit into this category.

 If you’re a business turn around artist or you have a knack for growing 🌱companies you can often pick up distressed, poorly monetized or under marketed projects for a very low valuation (1x earnings for example).
 Investors can often turn these projects around quickly and make their initial investment back within 3 to 6 months.